atsushieno/aap-juce/README.md

 You need a host app and a plugin to try at least one plugin via one host.

-THe host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in this repo (which is JUCE AudioPluginHost with AAP support).
+THe host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in aap-juce-plugin-host repo (which is JUCE AudioPluginHost with AAP support).

-The plugin can be either `aappluginsample` in android-audio-plugin-framework repo (more stable), or plugins like `samples/andes` in this repo (less stable).
+The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or plugins like `apps/andes` in aap-juce-ports repo (less stable).

 Once you run `make` then those apps are built.
 JUCE Android apps are built under `Build/Android/app/build/outputs/` in each app directory.
 Though we typically use Android Studio and open `Build/Android` and then run or debug there, once top-level `make` ran successfully.